ember-learn/super-rentals-tutorial/src/chapters/05-more-about-components.md

    <div class="details">
 ```

-We specified a `src` and an `alt` HTML attribute here, which will be passed along to the component and attached to the element where `...attributes` is specified.
-You can think of this as being similar to `{{yield}}`, but for HTML attributes specifically, instead of HTML content.
+We specified a `src` and an `alt` HTML attribute here, which will be passed along to the component and attached to the element where `...attributes` is applied in the component template.
+You can think of this as being similar to `{{yield}}`, but for HTML attributes specifically, rather than displayed content.
 In fact, we have already used this feature [earlier](../02-building-pages/) when we passed a `class` attribute to `<LinkTo>`.

 ```run:screenshot width=1024 retina=true filename=rental-image.png alt="The <Rental::Image> component in action"
 visit http://localhost:4200/
 wait  .rentals li:nth-of-type(3) article.rental .image img
 ```

 This way, our `<Rental::Image>` component is not coupled to any specific rental property on the site.
-Of course, the problem still exists, we simply moved it to the `<Rental>` component, but we will deal with that soon.
+Of course, hard-coding problem still exists (we simply moved it to the `<Rental>` component), but we will deal with that soon.
 We will limit all the hard-coding to the `<Rental>` component, so that we will have an easier time cleaning it up when we switch to fetching real data.

 In general, it is a good idea to add `...attributes` to the primary element in your component.
-This will allow for maximum flexibility as the invoker may need to pass along classes for styling, or ARIA attributes to improve accessibility.
+This will allow for maximum flexibility, as the invoker may need to pass along classes for styling, or ARIA attributes to improve accessibility.

 Let's write a test for our new component!